5jt/dyalog-cookbook/manuscript/06-Debugging-EXEs.md

 A>
 A> Not only do we try to exit functions at the bottom, we also like them to be restartable.
 A>
-A> What we mean by that is that we want if possible a function – and its variables – to survive `→1`.
-That is not possible for all functions: for example, a function that starts a thread and _must not_ start a second one for the same task, or a file was tied etc. But most functions can be restartable.
+A> What we mean by that is that we want if possible a function – and its variables – to survive `→1` while debugging it.
+That is not possible for all functions: for example, a function that starts a thread and _must not_ start a second one for the same task, or a file was tied etc. But most functions can be made restartable.
 A>
 A> That means that something like this should be avoided:
 A>